Determine the Total Cost of Ownership of Your Solutions - Verizon Innovative Learning Schools

 • Support funding for IT staff to earn technical certifications

-Another cost that may be overlooked is the cost of the educational system if the technology issues are not remediated in a timely manner.
+Another cost that may be overlooked is the impact cost to the educational system if the technology issues are not remediated in a timely manner.
 If there is loss of work and production, hidden costs could appear with emergency services rendered.

 Improving learning with the power of technology